Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Description

+This condition is fulfilled when the trainee grabs the `Training Scene Object`.
-The `Grab Object` condition is fulfilled once the specified `Training Scene Object` is grabbed while this condition is active.
-It is fulfilled immediately if the condition becomes active while the `Training Scene Object` is already being held.
+The condition is also fulfilled if the trainee already grabs the `object` before the step is activated, so, if a trainee is already holding the specified object in hand while this condition is active, it is fulfilled immediately.

+### Interaction in VR

+### Interaction in Desktop Mode

 ### Configuration